BethGriggs/backstage-plugins/plugins/jfrog-artifactory/README.md

+# ❗DEPRECATED❗

+This package has been deprecated.

+Please use the **[@backstage-community/plugin-jfrog-artifactory](https://www.npmjs.com/package/@backstage-community/plugin-jfrog-artifactory)** package instead.

 # Jfrog Artifactory plugin for Backstage

 The Jfrog Artifactory plugin displays information about your container images within the Jfrog Artifactory registry.